Digital-Defiance/OpenBook/README.md

 ### Setup

 - Create or locate an existing git repository containing your data.
 It must be formatted and placed as above in order to be parsed correctly.
-- Create or locate an existing git repository containing your index.
-It must contain the index.json file.
-- If the repositories are to start empty, you must manually create an initial commit that is empty or has a .dotfile in it.
+- If the repository is to start empty, you must manually create an initial commit that is empty or has a .dotfile in it.
-  - It should be possible, but not recommended, to have the data and index in the same repository under separate branches.
-  - It is not tested to have the index and the data in the same branch.
-  - If you were going to try it, it would have to be in a path with a .dotted name and add that to the .gitignore.
-Your mileage may vary, a lot.

 Copy .env.example to .env and fill in the values.
 There are options to locate the date at a subdirectory within each of the repositories.